hchittanuru3/hchittanuru3.github.io/README.md

 # Personal Website
-This repository has the code for my personal website.
+This repository has the code for my [personal website](https://hchittanuru3.github.io/).
+The CSS used is from [here](https://terminalcss.xyz/).